-Table 4 lists a number of factors that will be monitored to ensure desired future conditions are being achieved for the different RMZ category settings in the MKMA.
+Table 5 lists a number of factors that will be monitored to ensure desired future conditions are being achieved for the different RMZ category settings in the M-KMA.
 For each factor, measurable indicators are described that together will reflect the condition of the factor.
-These indicators will be monitored over time according to the procedures outlined in the table.
+Their is a shared responsibility for monitoring.
+MSRM in conjunction with the Muskwa-Kechika Advisory Board, Land and Water BC Inc. (LWBC) and WLAP will develop a monitoring plan utilizing the indicators and procedures outlined in Table 5.
+Indicators and monitoring procedures will evolve over time and will continue to evolve as new information becomes available.
+Periodic reviews may lead to plan amendments, such as revised indicators.